 Trains, post and even coffin-making: Every strike likely to affect UK by end of 2022

-From nursing to postal deliveries and even coffin-making, few public services will be unaffected by industrial action
+From nursing to postal deliveries, few public services will be unaffected by industrial action this winter

-As inflation has climbed steadily up this year, workers have seen how rising prices are eroding their earnings – just as employers have been trying to make savings or modernise working practices to cope with rising costs.
+As inflation has climbed steadily throughout year, workers have seen rising prices eroding their earnings – just as employers have been trying to make savings or modernise working practices to cope with increasing costs.

 Result: clashes over pay, redundancies, pensions and terms and conditions.

-A new “winter of discontent” had begun even before this week’s Budget that will leave householders everywhere feeling even worse off.
+A new “winter of discontent” had begun even before Jeremy Hunt’s Autumn Statement on 17 November, which left householders everywhere feeling even worse off.

-These are the professions and industries where strike dates have already been announced:
+These are the professions and industries for which strike dates have already been announced:

-Industrial action is expected to begin before the end of this year after the Royal College of Nursing (RCN) last week announced that nursing staff at most NHS employers in the UK had voted to strike over pay and patient safety.
+Industrial action is expected to begin before the end of this year after the Royal College of Nursing (RCN) announced in November that nursing staff at most NHS employers in the UK had voted to strike over pay and patient safety.

 The union is calling for a pay rise of 5 per cent above inflation, saying that despite a pay rise earlier this year, experienced nurses were worse off by 20 per cent because of successive below-inflation awards since 2010.